See 2021 Digital Marketing Budgets below.

 - Digital channels account for 72.2% of the total marketing budget

-- 29% of work that was previously carried out by external agencies has been moved to in-house teams over the last 12 months
+- 29% of work that external agencies previously carried out has been moved to in-house teams over the last 12 months

-Below are 5 trends provided by Gartner as a part of their 2021 CMO survey about the digital marketing budget breakdown:
+Below are five trends provided by Gartner as a part of their 2021 CMO survey about the digital marketing budget breakdown:

-With the Delta Variant growing, an economy still a little on edge, marketers and CMO’s are still undecided on how much more they are willing to invest in marketing dollars moving into 2022.
+With the Delta Variant growing and an economy still a little on edge, marketers and CMOs are undecided on how much more they are willing to invest in marketing dollars moving into 2022.

 Digital marketing budget breakdown squeezed across all industries

-Overall digital marketing budgets declined about four and a half points from 2020 to 2021.
-Media, manufacturing, and tech products took the largest hit with some marketing budgets declining over 50% from last year.
+Overall digital marketing budgets declined by about four and a half points from 2020 to 2021.
+Media, manufacturing, and tech products took the most significant hit, with some marketing budgets dropping over 50% from last year.

 Digital channels dominate marketing budgets

 Roughly 30% of that budget will be focused on the company website, email marketing, and mobile activation.
-20% will be focused on digital ads and search engine, and real time marketing.
+In addition, 20% will focus on digital ads, search engines, and real-time marketing.

 And a little over 20% of the budget will be allocated to social media (11.3%) and SEO (10.5%).